preparetocast/gatsby-using-morning-dew/content/posts/dark-ravine-sunless-citadel/index.md

 So we can cross off Area 33 and Areas 36; no smoke above those.

+### Cremation

+> ceremoniously burned fallen kobold warriors in the fire pit.
+>
+> --- <cite>The Sunless Citadel, Area 15</cite>

+Obviously not something done frequently.
+This can be assumed to be over by the time the PCs show up...but we generally assume the raid was fairly recent, so we could just as well assume those bodies are being burned exactly when the PCs have a chance to see the smoke.
+When the PCs actually reach Area 15, they will find "evidence of a recent bonfire".

 ### Warmth

 The fortress level is still fairly exposed to the elements through the gaping maw of the ravine, so season makes a difference.
 [Practically everyone is going to start this adventure in summer](,,/adventure-synopsis-sunless-citadel), so the fortress level is probably warmish.